-Are you having trouble finding your website on Google?
-You should start by checking your SEO score.
-If your SEO score is high, that means your website is set up well for search engines.
-If your SEO score is low, that means you have some work to do on your website.
+Are you unable to locate your site on Google search?
+You need to begin by determining your SEO score.
+If your SEO score is good, then it suggests that your website is properly optimized for the search engine.
+If your SEO score is poor, then it suggests that there is still much more work left on your website.

 What Is an SEO Score?